joevandebilt/Legend-Of-Drongo/README.txt

 - Added try catch to main command entry to allow for errors
 - Improved world

+v2.3.6
+- Added extra criteria to examine command to output different information based on each item class.
+- Added line breaks to event text output
+- Fixed issue with rooms not unlocking
+- Improved world
+- Wrote my first #GameDevHaiku

 Please report any bugs to joevandebilt@live.co.uk with a screenshot of what you can see and if possible which command you ran.
 Or use GitHub